AtomicSage22/curriculum/intermediate_html_css/intermediate_html_concepts/emmet.md

 ![Generating boilerplate HTML](https://cdn.statically.io/gh/TheOdinProject/curriculum/1953c1f219a8b321e7ecef9ebcb92834f50ffb9f/html_css/intermediate_html/emmet/imgs/01.png)

 We have just used one of many Emmet abbreviations.
 There are lots of useful Emmet abbreviations that you should check out, like [Wrap with Abbreviation](https://docs.emmet.io/actions/wrap-with-abbreviation/) and [Remove Tag](https://docs.emmet.io/actions/remove-tag/).
-Definitely go through those before moving forward.
+Definitely go through those, before moving forward.

 Considering how useful these two are, we will be setting up VS Code shortcuts for them.
 Start off by opening the keyboard shortcuts window.
 You can do so by clicking the cog icon on the bottom left and selecting keyboard shortcuts, or by pressing `Cmd + K` followed by `Cmd + S`.